modiraunak/Demo_repo_automated_calc/README.md

 Wait 5 seconds → Auto-reset → Repeat from step 1.
 🤝 Contribute
 Feel free to fork, improve, and contribute to this project!
+This is a demo project made by me on computer vision